 For those looking for a more mid-range option, Circa39, located across the street from Miami’s mid-beach area.
 Rooms at Circa39 start at about $130 a night and include poolside food and beverage service, cabanas, and beach chairs and towels.
 This spot is full of personality and color — a great place to create awesome memories.

 Located at the epicenter of South Beach, Posh Hostel is the place for budget travelers.
-The offer free Wi-Fi, pool, complementary nightly drinks, and free breakfast.
+The offer free Wi-Fi, pool, complimentary nightly drinks, and free breakfast.
 The accommodations are dormitory style and there is a shared bathroom and kitchen.
 It’s a great place to meet people and at only about $40 a night it’s totally worth it!
 The Generator Hostel is new and noteworthy, as well, designed for the budget traveler, but also featuring a fantastic restaurant and bar with specialty cocktails and a chef-driven menu.

 What to do during the day: